This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This event played a key role in the final liberation from over 200 years of Turkish occupation of the island, leading to Crete’s unification with Greece.

-Today, traces of that battle are still visible in the walls in Arkadi.
+Today, traces of that battle are still visible in the walls of Arkadi.

 Yet, despite its tragic past, this is one of the most beautiful and peaceful buildings you can see on Crete Island.